CatsAreGood1337/Discord-nuke-bot/README.md

 - delete - deletes all channels [6]
 - kick - kicks everyone except admins and bots [4]
 - roles - deletes all roles [6]
+- rickroll - rickrolls with a random link [0]
 ### Installation:
 ##### 1. Install required libraries
 - Copy the repository